Can defaulted student loans be forgiven? Most programs require you to get out of default first, then apply for forgiveness.

 How do I get defaulted student loan forgiveness?

 Earlier this year, the Biden administration announced that before the pandemic pause ends, the Education Department will grant defaulted borrowers a “fresh start“ on repayment by bringing their accounts current.
 If you need to fix your student loan situation before then, the department offers two processes to dig out of default: rehabilitation and consolidation.
 Once in good standing, their formerly defaulted debt becomes eligible for student loan forgiveness programs.

 Getting out of default with rehabilitation

-The student loan rehabilitation program gives borrowers one-shot to get federal student loans out of default.
+The student loan rehabilitation program gives borrowers one shot to get federal student loans out of default.
 Once enrolled, borrowers have ten months to make nine payments towards the defaulted loans.
-After all program requirements are met, the loans are returned to good standing and transferred to a loan servicer.
-From there, you can work with the new company to start the pathway towards loan forgiveness.
+After all program requirements are met, the loans are returned to good standing and transferred to a student loan servicer.
+From there, you can work with the new company to start the pathway toward loan forgiveness.

 Following a recent change to the student loan collection process, most borrowers in default will work with the Default Resolution Group to enroll in the loan rehabilitation program.